Income Tax Act 2025: Tax Year Explained for Salaried Users and Freelancers

 Practical checklist for salaried employees

 Use a calculator-first approach before declaration submission.
 Compare old and new regime side by side, then preserve the workings.
 This reduces mismatch risk between estimated TDS and final return filing.
+For employees earning above Rs.
+15 lakh, the new regime is often favorable because the marginal rate advantage outweighs deductions unless you have a home loan plus full 80C and 80D utilization.

 Practical checklist for freelancers and consultants